 I'm also on Mugglenet Fanfiction, so in case you want to check me out there, my penname is majestic_ginny (yes I know it's a horrible name, but hey, I was fourteen back then.)

 A bit about me, if you lot are interested.

-Occupation: University student, majoring in Biotechnology and Microbiology.
+Occupation: University student, majoring in Biotechnology.

 Shows I watch: